MDAnalysis/membrane-curvature/docs/source/pages/Visualization.rst

         import matplotlib.pyplot as plt

         fig, ax = plt.subplots()
-        ax.imshow(avg_mean_curvature, cmap='bwr', interpolation='gaussian', origin='lower')
+        ax.imshow(avg_mean_curvature.T, cmap='bwr', interpolation='gaussian', origin='lower')
         ax.set_title('Mean Curvature')
         plt.show()

-With :func:`~matplotlib.pyplot.imshow`, each element of the array is plotted as a square in a matrix of `m x n` elements.
-The color of each square is determined by the value of the corresponding array element and the colormap of preference.
+With :func:`~matplotlib.pyplot.imshow`, each element of the array is plotted as a square in a matrix of `M x N` elements.
+Since we are interested in plotting the array wwhere the first index runs along the horizontal axis, while the second index runs along the vertical, we should transpose the array obtained from the MembraneCurvature analysis.
+In the generated plot, the color of each square is determined by the value of the corresponding array element and the colormap of preference.

 For example, to visualize the results obtained in :ref:`membrane-only`, we can run: